o3de/o3de.org/content/docs/userguide/setup/lumberyard-perforce-plugin.md

 ---
-description: ' How to configure the Perforce Plugin to use Perforce as the source control solution to use with &ALY;. '
+description: ' How to configure the Perforce Plugin to use Perforce as the source control solution to use with Lumberyard. '
-title: Using the Perforce Plugin with &ALY;
+title: Using the Perforce Plugin with Lumberyard
 ---
 # Using the Perforce Plugin with Lumberyard {#setting-up-lumberyard-perforce-plugin}